Emergence of a High Temperature Superconductivity in Hydrogen Cycled Pd Compounds as an Evidence of a Superstoihiometric H/D Sites

 Transport and magnetic properties of hydrogen cycled PdHₓ and Pd/PdO:Hₓ (x ~ (4/6) × 10ˉ⁴) nano-composite consisting of a Pd matrix with hydrogen trapped inside dislocation cores have been studied. the results suggest emergence of a high-temperature superconductivity state of a condensed hydrogen phase confined inside deep dislocation cores in the Pd matrix. the possible role of hydrogen/deuterium filled dislocation nano-tubes is discussed.
 These dislocation cores could be considered as active centers of LENR triggering due to (i) short D-D separation distance (~Bohr radius); (ii) high-local D-loading in the Pd and the corresponding effective lattice compression; (iii) a large optic phonon energy resulting in a most effective lattice-nuclei energy transfer.

-A. Lipson et al., "Emergence of a High Temperature Superconductivity in Hydrogen Cycled Pd Compounds as an Evidence of a Superstoihiometric H/D Sites," Condensed Matter Nuclear Science - Proceedings of the 11th International Conference on Cold Fusion, ICCF 2004, World Scientific Publishing, Jan 2006.
+A. Lipson et al., "Emergence of a High Temperature Superconductivity in Hydrogen Cycled Pd Compounds as an Evidence of a Superstoihiometric H/D Sites," Proceedings of the 11th International Conference on Cold Fusion (2004, Marseilles, France), World Scientific Publishing, Nov 2006.

 Mining and Nuclear Engineering